 Celebrating women in translation has been - and remains - an exciting and worthy initiative, but it’s also important to create an inclusive space for underrepresented and undercelebrated authors and translators across the gender spectrum.

-And so, the idea is simple: A bimonthly Women+ in Translation reading series in NYC that spotlights women-identified or nonbinary translators or translators of women-identified or nonbinary authors (or both!).
+And so, the idea is simple: A bimonthly Women+ in Translation reading series in NYC that spotlights women and nonbinary translators OR translators of women and nonbinary authors (or both!).